Certified Homeland Protection Professional

 Those who hold the Certified Homeland Protection Professional (CHPP) designation are prepared to help their organizations prevent, protect against, prepare for, respond to, mitigate and recover from all hazards.

 To determine the requirements for the Certified Homeland Protection Professional, the Certification Board conducted an analysis of homeland security related functions.
-The Certification Board determined a required blend of education and experience; requisite course work in the area of homeland protection, and developed an online course and related Homeland Protection Professional test.
+The Certification Board determined a required blend of education and experience and requisite course work in the area of homeland protection.

 All Certified Homeland Protection Professional (CHPP) applicants must possess the following requirements: